anoopsarkar/nlp-class/project.md

     * Did you improve over the baseline.
 Why or why not?
 * Future Work

+### Project Ideas

+Here are some ideas for your project work.
+You should take inspiration from these ideas and try to come with your own ideas.

 ### Submission Format

 Your submission is a write-up of what you did for your final project.